dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/step-indicator/info.md

 Use `strict` for a chronological step order.

-The user can navigate between visited steps and the current step.
+The user can navigate between the visited steps and the current step.
 The component keeps track of these reached steps.

 ### Loose mode

 Use `loose` if the user should be able to navigate freely between all steps.
-Also those which are not visited before.
+Also, those which are not visited before.

 ### Static mode